-It is difficult for a first-time tourist in Greece to understand or accommodate with some Greek practises, habits and traditions.
+It is difficult for a first-time tourist in Greece to understand or to adopt some Greek practices, habits, and traditions.
 That is why we have created an extended list for you with things that you should know or things to have in mind before you travel to Greece and the Greek islands.
-To make it even easier for you, we have divided these info in various categories.
+To make it even easier for you, we have divided this info into various categories.
 This is a very useful page to organize your vacations better, avoid any unpleasant surprises and familiarize with the Greek reality!

-Extended 101 list of things that you should know
+Extended 101 lists of things that you should know

 Do not forget your passport